volkanovska/NER-annotation-with-LLMs/README.md

 ]
 ```

-## Generating classification reports
+## Generating evaluation reports

-Classification reports for each type of prompt can be recreated by running the script *generate_evaluation_report_tokens.py* for promts with token-based input, or the script *generate_evaluation_report_strings.py* for prompts with string-based input.
+Evaluation reports for each type of prompt can be recreated by running the script *generate_evaluation_report_tokens.py* for promts with token-based input, or the script *generate_evaluation_report_strings.py* for prompts with string-based input.

 For example, to obtain the results for the dataset **BiodivNER**, model **gpt-4o-mini**, and a prompt type containing **similar 5 task examples** (TEs), open a terminal and run: